awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 ## Creating a service\-linked role for Systems Manager<a name="create-service-linked-role-service-action-1"></a>

-You can use the IAM console to create a service\-linked role with the **AWS Service Role for AWS Systems Manager** use cases \(Inventory and Maintenance Windows\)\.
+You can use the IAM console to create a service\-linked role with the **EC2** use case\.
 In the IAM CLI or the IAM API, create a service\-linked role with the `ssm.amazonaws.com` service name\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.

 For maintenance windows only, you don't need to manually create a service\-linked role\.
 When you create a maintenance window task in the AWS Management Console, the AWS CLI, or the Systems Manager API, Systems Manager creates the service\-linked role for you if you choose not to provide a custom service role\.